Jamesdai05/E-platform/Readme.md

 ## Project Introduction

-This name of the project is E-platform, which is a full-stack web application built using the MERN (MongoDB, Express, React,Nodejs).
+This name of the project is E-platform, which is a fullstack web application built using the MERN (MongoDB, Express, React,Nodejs).
 It is a project that using the MERN stack(& Reduxtoolkits) to build a simple e-commerce platform.